thalhamerb/remote-scheduler/README.md

       queue-name-prefix: org.hammertech.remote-scheduler
 ```

-The min and max number of consumers to process job messages in the client service
+The min and max number of consumers to process job messages in the client service can be changed.
-can be overriden.
-Below are the defaults

 ```
 org: